Skip to main content

 tip

 To ensure that requests work correctly for the browser flow, use the -c flag to store the cookies in a file.
-On subsequent requests, you can use the -b flag to read the cookies from the file.
+On following requests, you can use the -b flag to read the cookies from the file.

 get-login-browser.sh